TeamGreece/HermesBot/ReadMe.md

-# Poseidon Discord Bot
+# Hermes Discord Bot
-Poseidon is a _discord bot_ that was initially made for the _official TeamGreece Discord server_.
+Hermes is a _discord bot_ that was initially made for the _official TeamGreece Discord server_.

 ## Features:
 ### Initial Rlease